 Any worker who believes that they have suffered an injury covered under the Workers' Compensation Act may file an Employee's Claim with the Workers' Compensation Commission.
 Certain time limits on filing apply.

-The WCC Employee Claim Form can be accessed and completed online; you must print, sign and mail the submitted form to the WCC.
+The WCC Employee Claim Form can be completed

 Click Here for more information.

 Printed Employee Claim forms may be obtained from your employer or by contacting us:

 10 East Baltimore Street

 Outside Baltimore Metro Area Toll Free 1 (800) 492-0479